10/30/2025

 However, reduced reading efficiency can interfere with the acquisition of information typically learned through reading.
 It can also impact the comprehension of complex syntactic structures and the acquisition of academic vocabulary found primarily in written text.
 Students with dyslexia may also have difficulties with listening and speaking that affect reading comprehension, but these language comprehension issues are not directly related to their dyslexia.

-Common Reading Challenges Associated With Dyslexia
+Common Challenges Associated With Dyslexia

 In addition to reading challenges, students with dyslexia may experience difficulties in several other areas that impact learning and day-to-day functioning.
 These challenges can make academic progress even more difficult when left unaddressed.
 While dyslexia primarily affects reading and decoding, its influence often extends beyond the act of reading itself.